calvinchengx/cabalenv/README.md

 ## Usage

-`lscabalenv` returns a list of directory names.
+`lscabalenv` returns a list of directory names that contain `.cabal-sandbox`.
+In the context of our `cabalenv` utility, we refer to these directory names as **cabal environment names**.

-When a particular `.cabal-sandbox/bin` path is in `$PATH`, the `$CABAL_ENV` environment variable will be assigned its parent directory name (which we simply refer to as the cabal environment name) and the `$PROMPT` will also be updated to show the cabal environment name.
+When a particular `.cabal-sandbox/bin` path is in `$PATH`, the `$CABAL_ENV` environment variable will be assigned the cabal environment name and the `$PROMPT` will also be updated to show the cabal environment name.

 To begin working on a project, simply run